wp-plugins/own-post-media-for-authors/readme.txt

 = Automatic =

-* In the admin panel plugins page click Add New
+* In the admin panel under plugins page, click Add New
 * go to Upload tab
-* browse "own post & media for authors" and click install now
+* browse "own post & media for Author" and click install now
 * Click Active plugin
 * Enjoy!

 = Manual =

 * Extract zip file to your wp-content/plugins directory.
-* In the admin panel under plugins activate "own post & media for authors".
+* In the admin panel under plugins, activate "own post & media for Author".
 * Enjoy!